Urban climate resilience: how does land tenure affect adaptation to climate change in Dhaka?

 Climate experts suggest that a resilient community can better withstand disturbances, self-organise and learn and adapt to change when required.

-While the poor show significant capacity to develop strategies to improve their resilience to climate stress, it has been suggested that such strategies can be influenced by lack of formal land tenure rights as insecure land tenure can affect incentives for people to invest scarce resources in risk reduction, but it is not clear how.
+Low-income people show significant capacity to develop strategies to improve their resilience to climate change.
+However, the impact that their lack of formal tenure rights has on these strategies is greatly debated.
+It has been suggested that lack of formal land tenure rights can affect incentives for low-income people to invest scarce resources in risk reduction, but it is not clear how.
 Therefore, this study uses a mixed method approach to examine how land tenure influences climate change impacts and in turn how land tenure can influence strategies for enhancing resilience to climate change in Dhaka.

-This project aims to investigate the influence of land tenure on local resilience to climate stress.
+This project aims to investigate the influence of land tenure on local resilience to climate change.
 It addresses six research objectives.

 - To critically engage the literature on stress, risk and notions of complexity to situate the empirical research.